NickHolt/unique_chromosome_solver/README.md

-This repository contains my solution to the Driver Group coding challenge.
+This repository contains my solution to the chromosome sequencing coding challenge.

 Usage
 ======